Lawrence, Kansas: Transportation

 Two bus systems operate in the city.
 Lawrence Transit, known locally as "The T", is a public bus system operated by the city, and KU on Wheels is operated by the University of Kansas.
 Together, the two systems operate 18 bus routes in the city.
 Both systems are free to KU students, faculty, and staff.
 Greyhound Lines provides intercity bus service with a stop in Lawrence.
-In addition, the Johnson County, Kansas bus system provides inter-city transport between Lawrence and Overland Park college campuses in a route known as the K-10 Connector.
+In addition, the Johnson County, Kansas bus system provides inter-city transport between Lawrence and Overland Park college campuses in a route known as the K–10 Connector.

 Lawrence Regional Airport is northeast of the city, immediately north of U.S. 40.
 Publicly owned, it has two runways and is used for general aviation.
 The nearest airport with commercial airline service is Kansas City International Airport which is approximately 50 miles northeast of downtown Lawrence.
 Arival Shuttle provides service from Lawrence to Kansas City International Airport.

 Two Class I railroads, BNSF Railway and Union Pacific Railroad (UP), have lines which pass through Lawrence.
 The BNSF line enters the city from the east and exits to the north, roughly following the course of the Kansas River.
 The UP line does the same on the north side of the river, running through the city's northeast corner.
 Using the BNSF trackage, Amtrak provides passenger rail service on its Southwest Chief line between Chicago and Los Angeles.
 Amtrak's Lawrence station is a few blocks east of downtown.

 According to the 2017 American Community Survey, 76.6% of working city of Lawrence residents commuted by driving alone, 8.9% carpooled, 2.6% used public transportation, and 6.0% walked.
 About 2.0% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
-About 3.8% of working city of Lthat ce residents worked at home.
+About 3.8% of working city of Lawrence residents worked at home.
 In 2017, 2.5% of city of Lawrence households were without a car.
 77.3% of city of Lawrence residents also work in Lawrence.